GhoweVege/home-assistant.io/source/_integrations/vegehub.markdown

 ## Troubleshooting

+### Device Wake-Up

+If the device is unresponsive, wake it up using one of these methods:

+- Press the button on the board
+- Disconnect and reconnect power

+### Common Issues

 - Setup is failing
-  - Ensure that the VegeHub is awake by pressing the button on the board, or by disconnecting, and reconnecting power.
+  - Ensure the VegeHub is awake (see Device Wake-Up section)
 - [Hub's settings interface](#device-settings) is not accessible
-  - Ensure that the VegeHub is awake by pressing the button on the board, or by disconnecting, and reconnecting power.
+  - Ensure the VegeHub is awake (see Device Wake-Up section)
 - Actuators are not responding
-  - Ensure that the VegeHub is awake by pressing the button on the board, or by disconnecting, and reconnecting power.
+  - Ensure the VegeHub is awake (see Device Wake-Up section)
   - Consider switching to [power adapter mode](#power-management) for consistent response

 ## Further Information